Collapse (film): Overview

-Ruppert, a former Los Angeles police officer who describes himself as an investigative reporter and radical thinker, has authored books on the events of the September 11 attacks and of energy issues.
-Critics in the mainstream media and D.C. called him a conspiracy theorist and an alarmist.
+Ruppert, a former Los Angeles police officer who describes himself as an investigative reporter and radical thinker, has written books on the events of the September 11 attacks and on energy issues.
+Critics in the mainstream media and D.C. described him as a conspiracy theorist and an alarmist.

 Director Smith interviewed Ruppert over the course of fourteen hours in an interrogation-like setting in an abandoned warehouse basement meat locker near downtown Los Angeles.
 Ruppert's interview was shot over five days throughout March and April 2009.
 The filmmakers distilled these interviews down to an 82-minute monologue with archival footage interspersed as illustration.

 The title refers to Ruppert's belief that unsustainable energy and financial policies have led to an ongoing collapse of modern industrial civilization.

 Critics have variously described the film as both supportive and critical of Ruppert's views.
 Smith himself, speaking at the Toronto International Film Festival premiere, said that "What I hoped to reveal was ... that his obsession with the collapse of industrial civilization has led to the collapse of his life.
 In the end, it is a character study about his obsession."